NetCrunch can be installed in minutes - no additional downloads needed. It can be run on any Windows machine (Windows 7 or newer).

 The program contains over 120 predefined Monitoring Packs and you can easily create new ones for monitoring any SNMP device or Windows system.

 While checking a node state you can also see its physical connections, and all views which include this node.
 In one click you can explore switch ports, VLANs, and connections.

 Alerts, Network Traffic, and Performance views - everything is linked, especially when you are troubleshooting network problems.

 You can do things effectively, for instance you can easily select multiple nodes and change their settings with only one click.

 NetCrunch comes with desktop, web and mobile consoles.
 The desktop console has also been optimized for Windows 8.1 tablets.

 Finally, in NetCrunch you can find diagnostic tools for Windows WMI Tools, IP Tools and SNMP Viewer which allows you to easily explore or change data on supported SNMP devices (switches, printers, routers, etc.).

 When you look in the alert log you see just the list of alerts as they happen over the time.
 But this view is not giving you the right information about which problems have been solved (closed) already, and which still need an attention.

-NetCrunch tracks when alerts being and end so you can focus on pending alerts.
+NetCrunch tracks when alerts begin and end so you can focus on pending alerts.
 All internal alerts triggered by NetCrunch are correlated by default.
 Any external alerts (from syslog, SNMP traps, Windows Event Log Events) can be correlated by adding closing conditions (events) to the defined alert.
 Finally, you can add alerting actions (i.e. notifications) to be execute not only when alert starts but also when it ends (closes).